 I do like this..
 I would have enjoyed a little less cursing though.
 I am a little confused towards the end but otherwise, good job.

-almost 6 years ago Rachel H. said:
+about 6 years ago Rachel H. said:

 I like the narrator.
 Her negativity is balanced with the right amount of humor.
 Funny and semi-I agree with parts of it.
 Overall though, fun to read and very well written :)

-about 6 years ago Andrea Marie said:
+over 6 years ago Andrea Marie said:

 One of the best entries I've read so far :)

-about 6 years ago Hannah said:
+over 6 years ago Hannah said:

 Interesting story.
 I'm sorry to say it didn't really capture my attention.
 Maybe ou could work on that?